arjkb/personal-story/unm-guide/index.md

 The major dining hall inside the campus is called 'La Posada' ("LaPo" in short).
 LaPo is open 24 hours a day, 7 days a week.
 You get different types of predominantly non-vegetarian cuisine.

-Now, I'm not crazy about food, so I was able to manage just fine.
-However, if you are a foodie or a vegetarian, then perhaps you might want to consider other options.
+You'll have to pay upfront at the beginning of the semester if you wish to get food from LaPo.
 There are several different meal plans.
-The food you get for the different plans is the same; the difference lies in the number of time a day and the number of days you could go in there.
-You'll have to pay upfront at the beginning of the semester if you wish to get food from LaPo.
+The food you get for the different plans is the same; the difference is in the number of times a day and the number of days a week you could go in there.

 I chose an unlimited plan -- I can go there all 7 days of the week and as many times a day as I want.
 For this particular plan, I paid $1950 for the whole semester.

+The meal plan is applicable only for LaPo.
+You have to pay out of your own pocket to eat at other food outlets within the campus.

 You can find information about food tariffs [here](http://lobocard.unm.edu/Dining-club-plans/meal-plans-2017-2018.html).

-The meal plan is applicable only for LaPo.
-You'd have to pay out of your own pocket to eat at other food outlets within the campus.
+Now, I'm not crazy about food, so I was able to manage just fine.
+However, if you are a foodie or a vegetarian, perhaps you might want to consider other options.

-Or, instead of choosing a meal plan, you could consider cooking your own food.
-Get a room with a kitchen, and cook your own food.
+Instead of choosing a meal plan, you could cook your own food.
+Get a room with a kitchen.
 Plan well and the money you save on the meal-plan would offset the higher rent of a room with kitchen.

 ##### Useful Links
 1. UNM Dine On Campus [https://www.dineoncampus.com/unm/](https://www.dineoncampus.com/unm/)